crisjonblvx/HeyBonita/replit.md

 - June 25, 2025.
 Fixed image loading issue - authenticated users now see only their own generated images, ensuring proper data isolation between user accounts
 - June 25, 2025.
 Fixed critical download functionality for generated images - improved CORS handling, added fallback options, and enhanced error handling for better user experience
 - June 25, 2025.
 Enhanced image download with clear step-by-step instructions for users unfamiliar with right-click saving, making the feature more accessible to all skill levels
+- June 25, 2025.
+Implemented server-side proxy download system for seamless image downloads - users can now download images with a single click without needing to navigate new tabs or right-click operations

 ## User Preferences